DT021/invis/README.md

 # Invis

-Invis is an invisible framework, which purpose is to enforce type checking of both builtins as well as user defined types at **runtime**.
+Invis is an invisible framework which purpose is to enforce type checking of both builtins as well as user defined types at **runtime**.

 It is distributed as a single file with no extra dependencies other than the Python Standard Library (>= 3.7).